yousef-alramli/reading-notes/README.md

 # Intro

-**hello, I am yousef alramli, 25 years old, i got ma bachlor dgree of animal production frome The Universty of Jordan.**
+**hello, I am Yousef Alramli, 25 years old, I got ma bachelor degree of Animal Poduction from The University of Jordan.**

 | Table Of Content  |
 | ------------- |